sciZer0/newdiscoveries/c/README.md

 But simultaneously,

-Force is the process when a System, using its resources is pushing an object, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.</b>
+Force is the process of pushing an object, striving (by the pushing) to be increasing Velocity of the pushed object during every moment of pushing.</b>

+Of course, the increase is possible if there isn't the same in magnitude Force being counter.

 Let’s take, for example, Gravitational Force.